 The present-day von Netzer Ranch dates to 1850 when the original tracts were homesteaded by German settlers.
 George von Netzer, who immigrated from Germany in 1923 with a dream to own a "Texas ranch," acquired the ranch in 1949.
 He operated it as an angora goat, sheep and cattle operation until his death in 1980.

-His son, Garet, continues to operate the ranch today, running finewool Rambouillet and barbados sheep, along with an aggressive wildlife management program.
+His son, Garet, continues to operate the ranch today, running registered Dorper, Royal White and exotic sheep, along with an aggressive wildlife management program.
 Garet has received both conservationist and Texas Forest Service awards for his conservation and wildlife practices.

 The ranch house has been renovated and restored but is the same home built by German settlers.
 The two-story rock portion of the home, the original home, provides quarters for hunters.
 The "newer" portion of the home, added later with a fireplace usually crackling with oak logs in the winter time, was constructed in 1890.
 Out buildings and corrals are typical of what is found on working Texas ranches.